Be Safe Online This Christmas

 Over £550 was raised from kind donations at Brian's funeral.
 With this his family has bought a wheelchair for the Bramley ward at the City Hospital Nottingham.
 It was presented to the ward on Monday 20th November

 Action Fraud has recently experienced an increase in the number of calls to members of the public by bogus bailiffs requesting payments for a “phantom” debt.
 The fraud involves being cold-called by someone purporting to be a bailiff working on behalf of a court, attempting to recover funds for a non-existent debt.

 The caller will request payment by means of bank transfer and if this is refused, will threaten to visit the premises to recover the debt that is owed.
 A range of different businesses and individuals are being targeted.

 Though this type of fraud can occur throughout the UK, Action Fraud has noted that a significant level of reports are being made from those in the Yorkshire area.

 Tips for staying safe:

-- If you have been affected by this, or any other type of fraud, report it to Action Fraud by visiting www.actionfraud.police.uk or by calling 0300 123 2040.
+You can report suspicious calls like these to Action Fraud by visiting www.actionfaud.police.uk or by calling 0300 123 2040.